blue-yonder/mesos-threshold-oversubscription/README.md

 * When the CPU is overloaded, a random un-revocable task is killed rather than the most aggressive one.

-We may feel compelled to address some of these limitations in the future :-)
+We may feel compelled to address some of these limitations in the future. :-)

 License